Batara Immigration Law header image

 At the time, Kuralt was a famous journalist.
 Every Sunday evening, he would interview someone off the streets and tell their life story in an hour.
 His show was nationally televised.

-Kuralt’s tales were not heart-warming, inspirational, and authentic.
+Kuralt’s tales were heart-warming, inspirational, and authentic.
 Year after year, he won a Pulitzer Prize for his reporting.

 When I started college, I wanted to be a journalist.
 I wrote for the school paper.
 When Kuralt came on campus to speak, I was given the assignment to interview him.